openlab-at-city-tech/openlab/wp-content/plugins/enhanced-tooltipglossary/readme.txt

 = How do I add glossary terms? =

-Simply add a term under the 'Glossary' section in the adminstration interface.
+Simply add a term under the 'Glossary' section in the admnistration interface.
 Title it the glossary term you want (ex.
 "WordPress") and put the term's definition into the body (ex.
 "A neato Blogging Platform").

 = What if I need to add or change a glossary term? =